Major Depressive Disorder

 Depression is a Global Public Health Concern

 Depression is a serious medical illness and a global public health concern that can occur at any time over a person's life.
 While most people will experience depressed mood at some point during their lifetime, major depressive disorder (MDD) is different.
 MDD is the chronic, pervasive feeling of utter unhappiness and suffering, which impairs daily functioning.
 Symptoms of MDD include diminished pleasure in activities, changes in appetite that result in weight changes, insomnia or oversleeping, psychomotor agitation, loss of energy or increased fatigue, feelings of worthlessness or inappropriate guilt, difficulty thinking, concentrating or making decisions, and thoughts of death or suicide and attempts at suicide.
 Close to 800,000 people die due to suicide every year, and it is the second leading cause of death in individuals 15-29 years old.
 For many people, depression cannot be controlled for any length of time without treatment.
-Standard medications available in the multi-billion-dollar global antidepressant market include commonly prescribed selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) and atypical antipsychotics such as aripiprazole.
+Standard FDA-approved medications available in the multi-billion-dollar global antidepressant market include commonly prescribed selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs), as well as atypical antipsychotics used adjunctively to augment them.

-We are developing AV-101, a new generation, oral CNS drug candidate in Phase 2 clinical development, initially as adjunctive treatment, replacing the widespread use of atypical antipsychotics such as aripiprazole, for tens of millions of MDD patients worldwide suffering from an inadequate response to standard antidepressants.
-Paradigm-shifting clinical studies performed by Dr. Carlos Zarate and others at the National Institute of Mental Health (NIMH), Yale University and several other academic research centers have demonstrated that, when given intravenously, a single low dose of ketamine can produce robust and rapid antidepressant effects in patients with MDD.
-AV-101 is functionally similar to ketamine in that both are NMDA receptor antagonists.
-However, AV-101 modulates NMDA receptor channel activity and ketamine blocks it.
-We believe that this difference in receptor activity can potentially bypass the adverse side effects that occur with ketamine.
+ELEVATE is our ongoing Phase 2, randomized, double-blind, multi-center, placebo-controlled clinical trial designed to evaluate the efficacy and safety of adjunctive use of oral AV-101 for MDD in patients with an inadequate response to standard antidepressant therapy with either an FDA-approved SSRI or SNRI.
+We are developing AV-101, initially, as a new generation adjunctive treatment to replace the widespread use of atypical antipsychotics, such as aripiprazole, for tens of millions of patients with MDD worldwide suffering from an inadequate response to standard SSRIs and SNRIs.
+Paradigm-shifting clinical studies performed by Dr. Carlos Zarate, Jr. and others at the U.S. National Institute of Mental Health (NIMH), Yale University and several other academic research centers have demonstrated that, when given intravenously, a single low dose intravenous infusion of the NMDA receptor antagonist ketamine can produce robust and rapid antidepressant effects in patients with treatment-resistant MDD.
+AV-101’s mechanism of action is functionally similar to ketamine in that both are NMDA receptor antagonists.
+However, ketamine is a classic channel-blocking NMDA receptor antagonist.
+AV-101 is a NMDA receptor GlyB antagonist.
+It inhibits NMDA receptor function rather than blocking it.
+We believe this difference (modulating NMDA receptor activity rather than blocking it), together with the activation of AMPA receptor pathways, can potentially bypass the adverse side effects that occur with ketamine while still achieving ketamine-like antidepressant effects.